Bropell/Asthma_Analysis_in_California_Counties/Machine Learning/README.md

 - Made sure everything was merged properly into sql and then successfully exported into a csv

 ### Description of feature and feature selection:
-The model features are as follows: 'County' 'Pollutant: 1,3-butadiene', 'Pollutant: Acetaldehyde',
+The first attempt model features are as follows: 'County' 'Pollutant: 1,3-butadiene', 'Pollutant: Acetaldehyde',
        'Pollutant: Benzene', 'Pollutant: Carbon tetrachloride',
        'Pollutant: Formaldehyde', 'Target', 'TotalPop', 'Men', 'Women',
        'Hispanic', 'White', 'Black', 'Native', 'Asian', 'Pacific', 'Income',